groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/_index.md

           * Get the file path as input
           * Get the file storage path
           * Convert the input document file
-          * Return the output, as path or stream (as per requirement)‎
+          * Return the output, as path or stream (as per requirement)

           ```cs